aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/_index.md

 - Active participation and attitude in class will affect your attendance grade positively.
 - Helping others will affect your attendance grade positively

-## Schedule 2022
+## Schedule

 Each week is divided into three classes just like they are divided here on this website.

 - **Mondays:** A thematic lecture that provides context for the topic of the course.
-Also presents the assignmnets and deliverables for each week.
+Also presents the assignments and deliverables for each week.
 - **Tuesdays:** Hands-on demonstrations and work on small assignments.
 - **Thursdays:** Hands-on demonstrations and work on small assignments.